RazorFlow/docs/src/content/php/guide/dashboard/create_standalone.md

 To create a new dashboard you must first {{ linkArticle ('php_installation') }}.
 After that, the steps are:

-1. Create a new PHP file `yourdashboard.php` which is inside your document root.
+1. Create a new PHP file `yourdashboard.php` which is inside your document root (you can change this file to anything).
-2. Add the following code to the dashboard:
+2. Add the following code to the dashboard (You can rename `MyDashboard` to any name you like):

 ~~~
 <?php